fell-asleep/fell-asleep.github.io/README.md

-This is my personal website
+This is my personal website.

+It might render some gifs incorrectly on Chromium based browsers.